 Opening websites programmatically at their certain addresses is quite a straightforward thing regardless of the programming language.
 Previously I dealt with launching Google Maps from the Excel document with the Google Chrome browser.
 Now I would like to explain to you briefly the option, which allows you to open the Street View image anywhere you want.
 The basis remains the same.
 You have to define the coordinates earlier – from the position of your spreadsheet.
 For clarity, this is one of at least two other ways to link Google Street View with your Excel worksheet.
 In other cases, you can (or at least you could before 2018) open the Street View by hyperlink or even embed the Street View frame into your worksheet, which appears to be much more snazzy.

 I won’t deal with them now, but you can visit the links attached below.
-My article will be somewhat the supplement of the previous one discussed earlier.
+My article will be somewhat of a supplement of the previous one discussed earlier.

 The key link here looks like this: